stereocodes/amazon-aws-training-app/README.md

 # AWS TRAINING CONCEPT APP

 This is a proof of concept desktop application.
-The repos' soul purpose is to 1.
-Create a stunning proof of concept to showcase what is possible 2. impress amazon so that they hire me(i hope).
+The repos' soul purpose is to create a stunning proof of concept to showcase what is possible for AWS brand.

 ## Install